bayankhosi/BudgetApp/README.md

 # BudgetApp
-A program to track your income and expenses.
+A program to track your annual income and expenses.
 Aim is to show your statistics and spending habits so you can improve and optimise